Deathstroke: The Teen Titans

-Slade has a long history as an enemy of the Teen Titans, beginning when his other son Grant received superhuman enhancements from the H.I.V.E., dubbed himself Ravager, and accepted a contract from them to kill or capture the Teen Titans.
+Slade has a long history as an enemy of the Teen Titans, beginning when his other son Grant received superhuman enhancements from H.I.V.E., dubbed himself Ravager, and accepted a contract from them to kill or capture the Teen Titans.
 However, Grant's enhancements proved fatal, and Slade agreed to complete the contract.
 His first mission involved stealing the element Promethium from S.T.A.R.
 Labs and selling it as the ultimate weapon.
 He then kidnapped the Titans and placed them in the path of a Promethium bomb to test his device for the buyers, effectively killing two birds with one stone.
 The Titans escaped and pursued Deathstroke, but he severely wounded Beast Boy in his escape.
 This would be the start to a lasting animosity between the two.

 Deathstroke next appeared in New York, holding officials hostage to lure the Titans into confronting him.
 Terra, a new ally of the Titans, and Beast Boy were the only ones available to answer the call.
 Terra knocked Beast Boy out and fought Deathstroke single-handedly in an effort to prove herself worthy of being a Titan.
 Deathstroke escaped as the other Titans arrived, but by then Terra had proven herself and the team offered her membership.
 Later that night, it was revealed that Terra and Deathstroke had conspired to fake the fight in a plot to infiltrate the team.